-Each Phase (Lower, Middle and Upper School) gather together each week for collective worship linked to the liturgical season, Sunday’s Gospel, or other religious themes such as Saints.
-Teachers from each stage take turns leading the children in worship.
+Each Phase (Infants and Junior School) gather together each week for collective worship linked to the liturgical season, Sunday’s Gospel, or other religious themes such as Saints.
+Teachers from each phase take turns leading the children in worship.

 Child Led Liturgy

 Each week, different children in each class prepare and lead their class in worship.
-In Lower School and Middle School the children are guided by adults to prepare for this.
-In Upper School the children independently plan their own worship.
+In the Infants School, the children are guided by adults to prepare for this.
+In Junior School the children independently plan their own worship.

 Teacher Led Liturgy

 Teachers plan a weekly worship for their class to allow time for reflection and prayer based on a religious theme.

 Each Friday the whole school community comes together for a time of collective worship.
 Each class leads a collective worship throughout the year teaching the messages of the Gospel.
 We also celebrate the achievements of the school that week, awards are presented and one child in each class is chosen to receive the Golden tie or belt.
 We end the week together by praying the Night Prayer and thanking God for all He has helped us to achieve that week.

 Throughout the year we have the joy of celebrating the Sacrament of the Eucharist in school.
 Our local Parish Priests come into school and celebrate Mass throughout the year.
 Please see ‘Celebrating the Faith’ section to see the Masses we have in school.